My Experience Taking the Amtrak Auto Train from DC to Florida

 Auto Train from Washington DC to Florida

-My parents are down in Tampa, Florida for the next few months from New York and we had two options for their car: I drive it down, or take it down on Amtrak’s Auto Train.
+My parents will be in Tampa, Florida for the next few months and we had two options for their car from New York: I drive it down or take it down on Amtrak’s Auto Train.
 If you read the title of the post, you know what we chose.

 The Auto Train drivers will load up the car onto the train.

 Go inside the station and pick up your tickets at the check-in counter.
 You get your boarding pass with your seat or room number and pick a time for dinner.
 You get to pick 5PM, 7PM, or 9PM.
 A perk of getting there 3.5 hours early (!) is getting to pick the dinner time first.
 We went with 7PM.